German travel firms eye pick-up in Greece bookings

 Alltours, Germany’s No.5 tour operator, said bookings to Greece rose 13 percent in the first half of June thanks to increased marketing and deep price cuts.

-A Thomas Cook (TCG.L) spokesman said the election result was a step toward stabilisation and greater confidence.
+A Thomas Cook spokesman said the election result was a step toward stabilisation and greater confidence.

-Rival TUI Germany (TUIGn.DE) TT.L said bookings to Greece this season were still down by a double-digit percentage, though sentiment was improving by the week.
+Rival TUI Germany said bookings to Greece this season were still down by a double-digit percentage, though sentiment was improving by the week.

 “We are hoping for strong last-minute business and are optimistic the situation will stabilise,” a spokeswoman for TUI Germany said.
 (Reporting by Maria Sheahan; Additional reporting by Peter Maushagen; Editing by David Hulmes)